NIST AI Text Detector Reliability Study: False Positive Evidence Questions

-NIST published a 2024 GenAI pilot study evaluating text generation and AI-based discriminator tasks.
-This official research source strengthens the evidence baseline for AI detector accuracy claims.
+NIST published a GenAI pilot study on text generation and AI-based discriminator tasks.
+Use this official research source to ask vendors about AI text detector reliability, benchmark design, and false-positive evidence.

 Source date